 Priscilla and Hairspray – The two shows, produced by Mark Goucher, have pledged to return from June 2021.

 The Rocky Horror Show – The musical will be time-warping its way around the country from 12 July.

-Six the Musical – The Queendom will get back to doing what it does best from 21 May 2021 in the West End, with tour plans to be revealed.
+Six the Musical – The Queendom will get back to doing what it does best from 21 May 2021 in the West End, with the tour also starting in June!

 9 to 5 the Musical – The show has revealed hopes to get its tour back on the open road from 21 June 2021.